List of Abbott Elementary characters: O'Shon

-O'Shon is an IT representative from the district who goes behind their back to protect Abbott after they begin taking unauthorized equipment from the nearby golf course construction crew.
-He forms a connection with Ava, one that is at-first one-sided.
+O'Shon is an IT representative from the district who goes behind the district's back to protect Abbott after they begin taking unauthorized equipment from the nearby golf course construction crew.
+He forms a connection with Ava, one that is at first one-sided.
 They begin dating in the episode "Karaoke", and enter an official relationship during the fourth season finale.